The City of Kingston's Form-Based Zoning Code

 Is 26 Boulder Ave in Kingston considered a parcel that does not need site plan approval?

-KYau asked 6 months ago
+KYau asked about 1 year ago

 Hi KYau,